For more than two and a half centuries, we've lived according to two basic codes that define what honorable behavior means to us.

 "The Hampden-Sydney student will behave as a gentleman at all times and in all places."

 The second principle is the Honor Code.
 We use it as a guide in every interaction - academic, professional, and social.
 By agreeing to follow it, we pledge our opposition to underhanded, illegal, or unethical behavior.
-It applies at all times and in all places, but we don't view it as a set of rules.
-It's a set of ethical principles that make it possible for us to live in a community of mutual trust and respect.

 "The Hampden-Sydney student will not lie, cheat, or steal, nor tolerate those who do."